Issue Operations¶

 -

-–Retrieve detailed information about a specific issue.
+details–Retrieve detailed information about a specific issue.

 -

-–List issues filtered by user or meeting.
+list–List issues filtered by user or meeting.

 -

-–Mark an issue as completed/solved.
+complete–Mark an issue as completed/solved.

 -